opiethehokie/cloud.openshift.cartridge.wlp/README.md

 1. The [Buildpack Restrictions][] 1-3 still apply to OpenShift, 4-6 are not a limitation in OpenShift.
 2. Opting-out of database auto-configuration does not work.
 3. This cartridge has not been tested with all the features of the Liberty Buildpack.
+4. The JDK used to build an application deployed from source is already provided on OpenShift gears, but is not what runs the application.
+The Liberty Buildpack downloads the IBM JRE or OpenJDK JRE and that is used to run the application.

 [Liberty-License]: http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/8.5.5.2/lafiles/runtime/en.html